KMXP

-KMXP (96.9 FM) is a commercial modern adult contemporary radio station in Phoenix, Arizona.
-It is owned and operated by iHeartMedia, Inc., with studios on East Van Buren Street near Sky Harbor International Airport.
+KMXP (96.9 FM) is a commercial radio station in Phoenix, Arizona, featuring a modern adult contemporary format as "Mix 96.9".
+It is owned by iHeartMedia, Inc., with studios on East Van Buren Street near Sky Harbor International Airport.
 KMXP carries the syndicated On Air with Ryan Seacrest show in early afternoons.

 KMXP has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations.
 The transmitter is in South Mountain Park amid other FM and TV towers, south of Phoenix.
 KMXP broadcasts using HD Radio technology.
 Its HD2 digital subchannel carries iHeart's "Pride Radio," aimed at LGBTQ listeners.